 Step 3.
 Bake the Enchiladas in the Oven

 - Pour the remaining enchilada sauce on top.
-Sprinkle with the remaining shredded cheese, chopped green onions, and 1 tbsp of diced black olives.
+Sprinkle with the remaining shredded cheese, chopped green onions, and 1 tablespoon of diced black olives.

 - Put the baking dish in the oven and bake for about 20 minutes or until the cheese is melted and bubbly at 350°F.